 If you’re looking to sign and secure your software, you should first know what kind of software or system you are starting with and work from there.

-The obvious answer when it comes to wondering what the use of a digital certificate is, is that it is meant to give an identity to the software or code you’re publishing to your users.
+A digital certificate is intended to give an identity to the software or code you’re publishing to your users.
 With a digital certificate, users can authenticate the software publisher.
 These digital certificates also inspire users’ trust in publishers because they are issued by certificate authorities.
 Digital certificates are also extremely useful for software publishers because they allow the publishers to track their software and track how many copies are downloaded.

 How Long is a Digital Certificate Valid?